nathwill/chef-haproxy-ng/README.md

 ### haproxy_defaults

 Maps to a 'defaults' block in haproxy configuration.
+Convention suggests that resource names be capitalized (e.g. haproxy_defaults[HTTP]).

 <table>
   <thead>